7gxycn08/ChatGPT-Desktop-Webview/README.md

 5.Supports back button.

-Compiled as a windows executable only using pyinstaller.
+Compiled as a windows executable only using pyinstaller check `releases`.

 ## Contributing